coredns/coredns.io/content/blog/query-processing.md

 ![Query Processing](/images/query-processing.png)

-So, any specific query will go through exactly one middleware chain.
-The ordering of the middleware is dictated *at build time*, by the [`middleware.cfg`](https://github.com/coredns/coredns/blob/master/middleware.cfg) file, although there is some [discussion](https://github.com/coredns/coredns/issues/632) about making this modifiable at runtime.
-This is why even though `cache` appears at the end of the server block, it is not the end of the middleware chain.
+So, any specific query will go through exactly one plugin chain.
+The ordering of the plugin is dictated *at build time*, by the [`plugin.cfg`](https://github.com/coredns/coredns/blob/master/plugin.cfg) file, although there is some [discussion](https://github.com/coredns/coredns/issues/632) about making this modifiable at runtime.
+This is why even though `cache` appears at the end of the server block, it is not the end of the plugin chain.

-Notice in the `.:53` server block, we define the `health` middleware, but it doesn't appear in the diagram.
-This is because there are a few different types of middleware.
-"Normal" middleware perform request handling, and appear in the middleware chain.
-However, there are a few middleware that just modify the configuration of the server or server block.
+Notice in the `.:53` server block, we define the `health` plugin, but it doesn't appear in the diagram.
+This is because there are a few different types of plugin.
+"Normal" plugin perform request handling, and appear in the plugin chain.
+However, there are a few plugin that just modify the configuration of the server or server block.
-Since they don't have any request-time logic, they are not inserted in the middleware chain.
-Some middleware that work this way are the `health`, `tls`, `startup`, `shutdown`, and `root` middleware.
+Since they don't have any request-time logic, they are not inserted in the plugin chain.
+Some plugin that work this way are the `health`, `tls`, `startup`, `shutdown`, and `root` plugin.

-You can divide the middleware that do perform request-time processing into two groups: middleware that _manipulate_ the request in some way, and _backend_ middleware.
-Backend middleware provide different sources of zone and record data.
-The `etcd`, `file`, and `kubernetes` middleware are all examples of backends.
+You can divide the plugin that do perform request-time processing into two groups: plugin that _manipulate_ the request in some way, and _backend_ plugin.
+Backend plugin provide different sources of zone and record data.
+The `etcd`, `file`, and `kubernetes` plugin are all examples of backends.

-Middleware that manipulate the request but are not backends - that is, they are not a source of zone data - generally will pass the query to the next middleware after performing their logic.
-For example, the `rewrite` middleware makes a change to the request, and then passes it on.
-When the result is returned from the later middleware, it reverts the question section to the original (so that clients don't complain), but keeps the response and passes it back to the client.
+Plugin that manipulate the request but are not backends - that is, they are not a source of zone data - generally will pass the query to the next plugin after performing their logic.
+For example, the `rewrite` plugin makes a change to the request, and then passes it on.
+When the result is returned from the later plugin, it reverts the question section to the original (so that clients don't complain), but keeps the response and passes it back to the client.

 Any given backend is usually the final word for its zone - it either returns a result, or it returns NXDOMAIN for the query.
-However, occasionally this is not the desired behavior, so some of the middleware support a `fallthrough` option.
+However, occasionally this is not the desired behavior, so some of the plugin support a `fallthrough` option.
-When `fallthrough` is enabled, instead of returning NXDOMAIN when a record is not found, the middleware will pass the request down the chain.
+When `fallthrough` is enabled, instead of returning NXDOMAIN when a record is not found, the plugin will pass the request down the chain.
 A backend further down the chain then has the opportunity to handle the request.

 Coming back to our original discussion of the three use cases in Kubernetes, we can now understand how we can use